Last Updated on December 14, 2023

 In the darkness of a rainy, windswept morning, we headed for the front desk expecting to hear our ice cave trip had been canceled.
 Instead, there stood Bessi Theodórsson of Katlatrack Tours insisting that we make the attempt.

 So off we went to the town of Vik, where he exchanged his van for a “super jeep” that looked like it could make it through a war zone.
 After an hour along a highway east toward the Mýrdalsjökull Glacier, Bessi left the main road and headed across an expansive flatland, covered in snow and slush, in the direction of the ice cave we were in search of in Iceland.

 A dozen times, the bulbous tires of the super jeep pushed enough snow before it to force backing up then plowing through.
 Once, Bessi had to get out and shovel.
-Each obstacle seemed to increase his determination to get us to an ice cave he said would be amazing.
+Each obstacle seemed to increase his determination to get us to an Iceland ice cave he said would be amazing.
 Each time we had to stop, I got out and gloried in the brightening sky, its shafts of sunlight, illuminating the whiteness all around us, nature’s version of Photoshop.

-When we could drive no further, Bessi pointed out the entrance to the cave across two streams and ponding water.
+When we could drive no further, Bessi pointed out the entrance to the ice cave across two streams and ponding water.
 “We are going to get wet,” he explained.
 “You guys up for it?”

 You don’t come this far and turn back.
 Wet we got: slushy, ice-cold water, up to the knees, into my boots, soaking three layers of clothing.
 Twice Bessi carried Candy on his back across deeper streams.
 At the cave entrance, he said there was solid ground inside.
 He carried Candy through mid-thigh water.
 I followed cautiously.
 This better be worth it, I thought.

 As for the walk back: been there, knew I could do this.
 The ride to the highway was easy along the path we’d plowed on the way in.